Tanama Tales

 Altstadt

 Start your exploration of the city by checking out the historic old town.
-Or, I should say, what it is left of the old town.
+Or, I should say, what is left of the old town.
 Turns out this part was devastated during World War II.
 Investments have been made to reconstruct or save pieces of the past.

 You cannot leave Frankfurt without taking a look at the colorful, half-timbered houses of the Romer.